asai-obsolete-code/old-blog/source/publications/index.md

 -   aaai-template &#x2013; For [org-mode](http://orgmode.org/) lovers and reserchers of artificial intelligence.
 A set of scripts and templates for faster publishing of papers with [AAAI](http://www.aaai.org/) style.
-Images are assumed to be in a SVG format (I recommend Inkscape for editing them).
+Images are assumed to be in a SVG format (I recommend Inkscape as an editor).
 Included `Makefile` automates

     -   converting images to grayscale pngs